The Difference Between A Freight Forwarder and A Cargo Shipping Company

-This makes working with FF especially useful as clients don’t have to waste precious time tracking down relevant services from various providers.
+Working with FF is especially useful as clients don’t have to waste precious time tracking down relevant services from various providers.

 On the other hand, shipping companies cannot provide such value-added services.
 They are primarily dedicated to moving containers in a ship.
 Though they may track the cargo from the port to the final destination, services like customs clearance and documentation stay out of the mix.

-Freight forwarding companies usually have a separate location for consolidation of goods and cargo.
-This place is sometimes called a Container Freight Station (CFS) and is used to load/unload containers.
+Freight forwarding companies usually have a separate location to consolidate goods and cargo.
+This place is sometimes called a Container Freight Station (CFS) to load/unload containers.

-It might also be used to prepare import items coming via ship for distribution and to store export items coming from different companies in one container.
+You might also use it to prepare import items coming via ship for distribution and store export items from different companies in one container.

 Shipping companies and airlines typically do not have a designated warehouse space like CFS as they don’t consolidate goods this way.

-We are a Rotterdam-based forwarding company in operation since 1983.
-Having more than 3 decades’ worth of experience in offering cost-effective logistics solutions to clients we specialize in air freight with our partner Slade Air Netherlands.
+We have been a Rotterdam-based forwarding company in operation since 1983.
+Having over three decades’ worth of experience in offering cost-effective logistics solutions to clients, we specialize in air freight with our partner Slade Air Netherlands.

 Our repertoire of services includes containers, breakbulk, Ro-Ro cargo shipping services, and more.